PISCATAWAY HILLS CITIZENS ASSOCIATION BYLAWS

 Payment of Dues

 Sec 1.
-Annual dues are forty dollars ($40.00) or as determined by the Board and membership in Sec 5, payable on the first day of the Corporate year.
-The Corporate year begins on the first day of September and runs through the thirty first day of August of the following year.
+Annual dues are forty dollars ($40.00) or as determined by the Board and membership in Sec 5, payable on the first day of the Association year.
+The Association year begins on the first day of September and runs through the thirty first day of August of the following year.

 Sec 3.
 Property owners who are delinquent in payment of dues may become members in good standing by payment of dues for the current year.

-Sec 5.
-If the Board wishes to increase dues in the next year it must give fourteen days notice to the members prior to the next membership meeting and receive a majority vote supporting the increase at the meeting.
+Sec 4.
+If the Board wishes to increase dues in the next year it must give a fourteen day notice to the members prior to the next membership meeting and receive a majority vote supporting the increase at the meeting.
 The Board may decrease dues at any time without a membership vote.

 Sec 1.
 At least three Membership Meetings will be held each year with one of them held in September to be called the “Annual Meeting”.